thurendous/defi-stablecoin/README.md

     2. Redemption: Set a function to exchange ETH & BTC -> $$$
 2. Stability Mechanism(Minting): Algorithmic (Decentralized)
     1. People can onlt mint the stablecoin with enough collateral(coded)
 2. Collateral: Exogenous(Crypto)
     1. wETH
     2. wBTC
+        - Maybe this is a little bit centralized.
+But we will do it this way this time.